-The other day I was in an organizing mode.
-Now I admit, I am an organizing freak most of the time but every once in a while I get into “spring cleaning” mode.
+The other day I was in an organizing mood.
+Now I admit, I am a neat freak most of the time but every once in a while I get into “spring cleaning” mode.
 Even if it is November.

-So I took everything down including the greenery with the intent of keeping the greenery down because it isn’t 1995 any more.
+So I took everything down, including the greenery, intending to keep the greenery down because it isn’t 1995 anymore.

-I put the bowls back up but I went into my dining room cabinet and found some glassware that I rarely use and now it looks simple, clean and most importantly not blah.
+I put the bowls back up, but I went into my dining room cabinet and found some glassware that I rarely use, and now it looks simple and not blah.

-One thing awesome that came out of my little shift was this gem that was hidden up in the corner.
+One thing outstanding that came out of my little shift was this gem that was hidden up in the corner.

-I got this from my mom at baby shower #2 and I love this.
+I got this from my mom at baby shower #2; love this.

-So while in my organizing zone, I decided to tackle our “pantry”.
+So while in my organizing zone, I tackled our “pantry”.
 I call it a “pantry” because it is the size of a high school locker.

 When we were looking at this house almost 6 years ago, the previous owners were using the “pantry” to store their cookware.

-Plus they had this hideous white plastic shelving unit in plain sight with all of their food, utensils, etc for everyone to see.
-“No, no, no, no….that will be changing” were the exact words I said aloud when I saw that.
+Plus, they had this hideous white plastic shelving unit in plain sight with all of their food, utensils, etc for everyone to see.
+“No, no, no, no…. that will change” were the exact words I said aloud when I saw that.

 So here is my “pantry” before: